dyang886/Game-Cheats-Manager/README.md

 ## Usage

-1. **Browse Trainers**: On the left column, use the search function or browse the list to find the trainers you need.
+1. **Browse Trainers**: In the left column, use the search function or browse the list to find the trainers you need.
-2. **Download**: On the right column, search with keywords and double-click the desired matches to download them directly.
+2. **Download Trainers**: In the right column, search with keywords and double-click the desired match to download it directly.
-3. **Manage**: Launch/double-click or delete trainers using the corresponding buttons in the application.
+3. **Manage Trainers**: Launch/double-click or delete trainers using the corresponding buttons in the application.
-4. **Settings**: Customize your download path and other preferences in the settings menu.
+4. **Settings**: To customize the trainer download path, click the button with dots in the right corner to select a new path.
+Other settings can be accessed from "Options" in the menu bar.

 ## Disclaimer

-Game Cheats Manager is not affiliated with, endorsed by, or in any way officially connected with Fling or any of its subsidiaries or its affiliates.
-The official Fling website can be found at [Fling's website](https://flingtrainer.com/).
+Game Cheats Manager is not affiliated with, endorsed by, or in any way officially connected with Fling or any of its subsidiaries or affiliates.
+The official Fling website can be found at [Fling&#39;s website](https://flingtrainer.com/).

 The trainers downloaded are provided by Fling and are subject to their respective terms and conditions.
 Game Cheats Manager simply provides a convenient way to manage these trainers and does not host any of the content itself.